-I’ve been using Vue for a while now, it solves all my problems, and does it beautifully.
+I used Vue for a while, and it solved all of my problems beautifully.
 After a while, in late 2015, I began to notice some performance issues with my application.
 So I began to create something new, as a learning project.
 Hopefully to see how this DOM stuff actually works, and write a solution specifically for me.

 I began writing a simple library, not meant for anyone else to use.
 It was a single file, with jumbled up code, attempting to make something.
 I just didn’t know what it was yet.